-I’m Courtney, and I write to track my riding progress, talk about my life, create ridiculous stories about my animals, and talk about whatever else comes to mind.
+I’m Courtney, and in addition to forcing my horse to take over the top photos with me, I like to write things.
+I post about my riding progress, talk about my life, create ridiculous stories about my animals, and talk about whatever else comes to mind.
 I own a farm near Middleburg, VA, and I am in the process of renovating it to be my perfect horse farm.

 I’ve collected a few horses over the years.

 Berry is my riding horse.
 I’ve had her since she was a wee little thing at 2 years old (she didn’t grow much bigger).
 She is a 2009 thoroughbred who raced one time with very poor results.
 Her JC name is Say Sarah Sandy, but I thought it was a pretty weird name so I just called her Berry.
 As I got to know her, I found out what a sweet mare she is so I nicknamed her CareBear, and I show her under that name.
 She’s a gentle soul, and she’s been great for building up my ability and confidence as I lesson, trail ride, and take her to hunter/jumper shows.
 She’s not the fanciest horse in the ring, but she’s the horse I need at this time.

 My most recent addition, purchase in July 2017 as a foal by his surrogate mother’s side.
 Right now I’m testing out the barn name “Stu,” but that could change.
 He’s still at the breeder’s farm so I don’t get to see him a lot he is scheduled to come home in early winter.
 I’m very excited at the prospect of working with this guy!
 It took a while to pick him, and it was an interesting learning process.
 I’m very impressed with his bloodlines, so fingers crossed that he’ll be a star!
 He was inspected and branded late July for Westfalen.